elastic-ee/elasticsearch/README.md

-# Personal Elasticsearch Docker Image
+# Elasticsearch

-This is a personal Elasticsearch Docker image for development purposes.
+Elasticsearch with enterprise features enabled for development purposes only.